-During the COVID pandemic eLearning became one of the most fast-growing trends, turning into the center of the educational processes in the whole world.
-Now it is the high time to enter the educational industry in case you were about to start something big.
-The demand is high and the offer is relatively low, lower than the demand, in spite of the fact that new eLearning websites pop up every day.
-Education was pushed by the government to move online and adapt to eLearning.
+During the COVID pandemic, the development of an e-learning application became one of the most fast-growing trends, turning into the center of the educational processes in the whole world.
+Now it is high time to enter the educational industry in case you were about to start something big.
+The demand is high, and the offer is relatively low, lower than the demand, in spite of the fact that new e-learning websites pop up every day.
+Education was pushed by the government to move online and adapt to e-learning.

-One of the key points about building an eLearning platform is that one can be overpowered, trying to implement all the possible features at once.
-The only way to overcome the issue is to ask yourself if the features you are about to implement really help to study and improve the educational process.
-There’s no need to make the platform too complicated, it worsens the user experience.
+One of the key points about building an e-learning platform is that one can be overpowered, trying to implement all the possible features at once.
+The only way to overcome the issue is to ask yourself if the e-learning app features you are about to implement really helpful to studying and improving the educational process.
+There’s no need to build an e-learning app too complicated, it worsens the user experience.

-If you feel you still want to make a step into e-learning, keep reading.
-Here we will take a look at eCourse providers, the troubles they face in 90% of the cases and the strategies they use to make the platform perfect for learning.
+If you feel you still want to take a step into e-learning, keep reading.
+Here we will take a look at e-Course providers, the troubles they face in 90% of the cases, and the strategies they use to make the platform perfect for learning.

 Typical types of MOOC providers you should know

-Most of the MOOCs use the same approach to education.
-They provide videos, text materials, quizzes and different tests.
+Most MOOCs use the same approach to education.
+They provide videos, text materials, quizzes, and different tests.
 There’s always a community of teachers to be in touch with the students, to provide feedback and additional educational services depending on the subscription type.

-Also they always have some sort of additional course, which is, in general terms, a final exam so the student can check the knowledge and get some pet projects to portfolio.
-These projects can involve even the real-life challenges in the selected field, checked by some professional.
+Also, they always have some sort of additional course, which is, in general terms, a final exam so the student can check the knowledge and get some pet projects to portfolio.
+These projects can involve even the real-life challenges in the selected field, checked by some professionals.

 - Prestigious colleges and universities (Coursera, EdX).
 They are an alternative to offline education, allowing students to get a certificate or even a degree equivalent to the on-campus one in a chosen field.
 In comparison to the traditional degree cost around $15,000–30,000 on average these alternatives cost almost nothing.